Ent Schema

 To further understand the ways in which edges can be declared, we need to understand the difference in how they are stored.
 There are two ways edges are stored in the database:

-1. Field edges: These are stored as a single foreign key column in one of the two connected tables.
-These are used by default for 1:1 and 1:many edges.
+1. Field edges are stored as a single foreign key column in one of the two connected tables.
+All 1:1 and 1:many edges are field edges.

-2. Table edges: These are stored as documents in a separate table.
-They are required for many:many edges.
+2. Table edges are stored as documents in a separate table.
+All many:many edges are table edges.

 In the example above the edge is stored as an Id<"users> on the "messages" document.